anirudhra/pve_server/README.md

 # HP Elitedesk 800 G4/G5 Desktop Mini as Server

+## BIOS Updates

+Extract contents from sp<xxx>.exe file.
+Create the following directory hierarchy on a fat32 USB drive:

+'''
+<USB>:\HP\DEVFW
+'''

+Rename "Qxx_<ver>.bin" as "firmware.bin" in this directory.
+Reboot to BIOS and choose to upgrade BIOS from local storage/media.

 <br><br>
 ## Custom scripts for Proxmox host and LXC setup and maintenance